ssfsx17/ffpnp/Jobs/HolyKnight.md

 - Attack
 - Defend
 - Charge
 - Cover - Choose one ally.
 All physical attacks against the ally are instead directed towards you.
+You can only Cover for one ally at a time.
 - Remove - Ends Cover.
 - Holy Sword
 - Item